aurimrv/book-backend-springboot/README.md

 ## Before you start

-Please, if necessary, you may adjust server configurations located `application.properties`.
+Please, if necessary, you may adjust server configurations located at `src/main/resources/application.properties`.

 Default condifuration will start the server (backend) at `http://localhost:3000/api`.